QuestCraftPlusPlus/QuestCraft/README.md

 - **[Starlight](https://modrinth.com/mod/starlight)** (Improves the lighting engine)

 **Iris will only work on 1.18.2 and maybe even 1.19.2; please remember that FPS will not be high, and crashing is more likely!**
+**There may be more mods, please check out [this](https://github.com/QuestCraftPlusPlus/Pojlib/blob/QuestCraft/mods.json) for aditional information.**

 ## Some Recommended Settings and Tips (For Zink)
 1. In the options menu, go to VR Settings/Stereo Rendering and set the resolution (NOT CAMERA RES) to 80%.
 This will decrease the general quality but will give an extra performance boost.